awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

    git log
    ```

-1. Switch back to the `master` branch and view its list of commits\.
+1. Switch back to the `main` branch and view its list of commits\.
 The Git commands should look like this:

    ```
-   git checkout master
+   git checkout main
    git log
    ```

-1. Switch to the `master` branch in your local repo\.
+1. Switch to the `main` branch in your local repo\.
 You can run git status or git branch\.
 The output shows which branch you are on\.
-In this case, it should be `master`\.
+In this case, it should be `main`\.
 The Git commands should look like this:

    ```
-   git checkout master
+   git checkout main
    git branch or git status
    ```